Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 # 10 February, 2024

+looks like I forgot to set correct antenna delay for Anchor 102

 After changing reset timeout on the anchor side to 200ms.
 The issue is observed with Tag.
 Tag starts smelling. // TODO - is that true?
 Is it because of timeout on the anchor side?
 Why tag was burned.

 Changing hard reset on anchor from 200 back to 500 ms resolved issue.